 Which country hosts the most refugees?

-The majority of the world’s refugees - 73% last year - flee to countries neighbouring their country of origin.
+The majority of the world’s refugees - 69% in 2023 - flee to countries neighbouring their country of origin.

-Colombia has the third-largest refugee population with more than 1.7 million, many of whom are Venezuelans who’ve fled across the border.
+Germany hosts 2.5 million refugees, while Colombia has the fourth-largest refugee population with just under 2.5 million, many of whom are Venezuelans who’ve fled across the border.

-Other countries with large refugee populations include Uganda, Pakistan and Germany.
+Other countries with large refugee populations include Pakistan and Uganda.

 Why does somebody become a refugee?